 Eclipsing Rout’s earlier writings on jazz were his subsequent books on Latin American history.
 As a result of his travels to Argentina, Brazil, Uruguay, and Bolivia, Rout published his first book, Politics of the Chaco Peace Conference: 1935-39, in 1970 which was a revision and expansion of his master’s thesis.
 In 1971, he published Which Way Out?
 A Study of the Guyana-Venezuelan Boundary Crisis.
 Rout veered away from international relations to focus on the African diaspora in Central and South America with his groundbreaking 1976 book, The African Experience in Spanish America: 1502 to the Present which addressed slavery, plantation life, racial stratification, and tensions.

 On April 2, 1987, Rout died of complications due to hepatitis.
-He was survived by his wife, Kathleen Kinsella Rout, a literature professor at MSU, and a son, Leslie B. Rout III.
+He was 52 at the time of his death and was survived by his wife, Kathleen Kinsella Rout, a literature professor at MSU, and a son, Leslie B. Rout III.
 The Leslie B. Rout Jr. Scholarship for incoming freshmen at MSU honors his memory.